denartha10/denartha10/README.md

 ### 🤝 **Let's Connect!**

-- 💬 **Reach out**: If you're into IoT, hypermedia, or just want to geek out about Rust, I'm all ears!
+- 💬 **Reach out**: If you're into IoT, hypermedia, or just want to geek out about Programming, I'm all ears!